Charles Street

 Apartment Security

 In any situation requiring immediate police, fire or ambulance response, please call 911.
-For any other security concern, such as trespassers, parking problems, vandalism, minor neighbour disputes, noise complaints, etc. Please call the Residence Office during regular office hours or Security (416-729-1592) after hours.
+For any other security concern, such as trespassers, parking problems, vandalism, minor neighbour disputes, noise complaints, etc. Please call Housing Services during regular office hours or Security (416-729-1592) after hours.

 Charles Street Security Contact